shigedangao/blog/src/devops/kubernetes/kustomize.md

 ## Helm V2

-Helm V2 was the most used IaC on the kubernetes world.
+Helm V2 was the most used templating tool on the kubernetes world.
 Like any solutions.
 It has pros and cons.
 The most important weaknesses were the tiller.
 The tiller is a component which run inside the kubernetes cluster.
 It has the responsibility to install the helm charts and maintain the history of these charts.

 Aside from the security issues that arise by installing the tiller.
 There are other like HA issue with the tiller which made the choice of Helm V2 less likely.
 Because of multiples issues there was some article that even do not recommended to use Helm.
 For instance: [article](https://medium.com/virtuslab/think-twice-before-using-helm-25fbb18bc822)